If you have insights on web design, Webflow, and/or content, we want your words.

-First, read the rest of this page.
-If you don’t, we’ll know, and we won’t look at your work.
+1. Read the rest of this page.
+If you don’t, we’ll know, and your chances of publishing with us will drop.

 Before you get started on your blog outline, ask yourself the following questions.
 They’ll help you clarify why you’re writing it and how you’ll write it.

 We publish content for creative professionals and entrepreneurs who build websites and digital products.
 Your post should appeal and speak directly to one or more of these audiences.

 2. What will readers get out of your article?

 We publish content that’s useful and/or inspiring.
 Ideally both.
 If your article doesn’t educate or inspire creative pros, it’s not for us.

 This is similar to point 2, but should provide context for what your article teaches.
 So if your takeaway is “how to write better UX copy,” your “why” could be “because copy is vital to UX, and designers often have to write UX copy.”